noahzeisberg/FUEL/README.md

 - name: The command name the FUEL should be executed with, for example: `test` (string)
 - use_api*: If your script needs access to FyUTILS API (boolean)

-*: `use_api` is deprecated, and you technically don't need it, because all FUELS automatically are having access to the API.
+*: `use_api` is deprecated, and you technically don't need it, because all FUELS automatically are having access to the API, but you'll still need a value for it.